cd-athena/VCA/docs/cli.md

 - `--no-simd`

 	VCA will use all detected CPU SIMD architectures by default.
 This will disable that detection.

+- `--no-dctenergy`

+	Disable analysis of DCT-energy-based features (which is enabled by default).

+- `--no-entropy`

+	Disable analysis of entropy-based features (which is enabled by default).

 - `--threads <integer>`